laravel/nova-docs/1.0/actions/defining-actions.md

 }
 ```

-:::tip Queue Workers

 When using queued actions, don't forget to configure and start queue workers for your application.
-Otherwise, your actions won't be processed!
+Otherwise, your actions won't be processed.

+:::danger Queued Action Files

+At this time, Nova does not support attaching `File` fields to a queued action.
+If you need to attach a `File` field to an action, the action must be run synchronously.
 :::

 #### Customizing The Connection And Queue